-Red yeast rice (RYR), a product made from cultivating rice with the mold Monascus purpureus.
-It is use in China for centuries to treat circulatory and digestive disorders .
 Apparently without a bit of controversy.
 RYR has been in use in the U.S. for a much shorter period of time (as a non-prescription cholesterol-lowering supplement).
 However, it generates lots of controversy.

 The Controversy and Confusion Over Red Yeast Rice

-The controversy began in 1999, shortly after clinical trials first showed that RYR could indeed significantly lower cholesterol levels.
-At that time it came to the attention of the FDA that RYR’s effectiveness is related to the fact that it contains a naturally-occurring form of the statin drug lovastatin.
-It is sell as Mevacor.
-So the FDA ruled that RYR was a regulable drug, and thus ordered it removed it from the shelves.
+At that time, it came to the attention of the FDA that RYR’s effectiveness is related to the fact that it contains a naturally-occurring form of the statin drug lovastatin.
+It is sold as Mevacor.
+So the FDA ruled that RYR was a regulable drug and thus ordered it removed from the shelves.

 This FDA decision was initially overrule by the District Court of Utah in 1999.
 Moreover, in 2000 the 10th U.S. Circuit Court of Appeals agree with the FDA that RYR can be regulate.
 So RYR will still be sell legally in the U.S..
 However, only if steps were taken in its manufacturing process to remove the lovastatin (presumably eliminating its effectiveness).

-Then, in 2007, the FDA found that at least some RYR in the U.S. still contained lovastatin, and (after issuing a formal FDA Consumer Safety Alert) took further steps to purge the “tainted” products from the shelves.
+Then, in 2007, the FDA found that at least some RYR in the U.S. still contained lovastatin and (after issuing a formal FDA Consumer Safety Alert) took further steps to purge the “tainted” products from the shelves.

 Currently, as far as the FDA is concerned, the RYR that you can buy in the U.S. contains no lovastatin.
 But otherwise, RYR is still consider a dietary supplement.
 Thus, its formulation and content is still not regulate .
 Moreover, it is very difficult if not impossible to find out what it does contain.
 (This is the case with any unregulated dietary supplement.)